vin725k/vin725k/README.md

 ### Hi there 👋

-##I am Vineet Kapoor working as Data Scientist in Ericsson.
+I am Vineet Kapoor working as Data Scientist in Ericsson.
 I have completed my post graduation from ISB in CBA course.
+I have more than 5 years of experience in Data science, machine learning and statistics.
+I have worked in various fields like order to cash collection, financial services and Telecom.

 - 🔭 I’m currently working on
 Developing algorithms for Non- linear processes.